jharwell/libra/docs/development/core-dev-guide.rst

 #.
 Thou shalt not call idempotent functions multiple times.

    E.g., "just to be sure".
-If it says idempotent, thou shalt treat it as such.
+If it says idempotent, treat it as such.

 #.
 Thou shalt not create multiple versions of an algorithm to handle different
    types or operators, rather than using generics or passing callbacks to a generic implementation.

 #.
 Thou shalt understand pointers and thy language's memory model.